Measuring price impact and information content of trades in a time-varying setting: Empirical analysis

-We now consider the dynamics for two representative days, namely AAPL on June 04, 2021 and MSFT on June 23, 2021.
-The top panels of Figure \ref{b0tvsample} show the temporal evolution of the time-varying parameter $b_{0,t}$ (black dots) of the SDAMH model compared with the corresponding constant parameter $b_0$ of the AMH model (cyan dashed lines) and of the AH model (red solid lines).
-We notice how the time variation of the parameter $b_0$, modelled through integrated DCS dynamics, allows to capture most of the relevant features concerning the impact of $x_t$ on $r_t$.
-Price impact is not constant over the day, but tends to stay high during the early hours of the day and to decrease as time approaches the end of the trading activity.
-As previously mentioned, the impact shows occasional intra-day spikes, which are observed both for AAPL and MSFT on different days of the sample and might be associated to abrupt liquidity crises.
-Relying on \cite{blasques2016sample}, we compute the time-varying confidence bands for $b_{0,t}$ using Monte Carlo simulations (see dashed blue lines).
-The latter result confirms the strong temporal variability of the $b_{0,t}$.
-Clearly, instantaneous impact estimates provided by constant parameter models (AMH and AH) are not suitable for capturing these dynamical features.
-Furthermore, we notice that the estimates of the impact parameters of the two static models are numerically comparable with the daily average of the estimate of the score-driven model.
-Specifically, the estimated values of the $b_0$ and their standard deviation (in brackets) are: For AAPL the AMH model estimate is 2.65 $ \cdot 10^{-3}$ (1.28 $ \ \cdot \ 10^{-4}$) and the AH model estimate is 2.78 $ \cdot 10^{-3}$ (2.06 $ \cdot 10^{-4}$).
-For MSFT, the AMH model estimate is 4.01$ \cdot 10^{-3}$ (4.23 $ \cdot 10^{-4}$) and the AH estimate is 4.30$ \cdot 10^{-3}$ (2.66 $ \cdot 10^{-4}$).
-These estimates are close to the average of the estimated $b_{0,t}$ which are equal to 2.10 $ \cdot 10^{-3}$ for AAPL and to 3.83 $ \cdot 10^{-3}$ for MSFT.
+with constant volatility parameters and is a linear model with the same number of lags of the SDAMH model.
+A comparison with the AH model highlights the effect of the non-linearities associated with the logit and DCS specifications, while contrasting with the AMH allows to isolate the effect of the DCS specification.
+We consider the dynamics for two representative days, namely MSFT on June 04, 2021, and AMZN on June 23, 2021.
+The top panels of Figure~\ref{b0tvsample} show the temporal evolution of the time-varying parameter $b_{0,t}$ (black dots) of the SDAMH model compared with the corresponding constant parameter $b_0$ for the AMH (cyan dashed lines) and the AH (red solid lines) models.
+We notice how the time variation of $b_{0,t}$, modeled through integrated DCS dynamics, enlightens several unprecedented features concerning the impact of $x_t$ on $r_t$.
+The price impact is not constant throughout the day but is high during the early hours of the day and decreases as time approaches the end of the trading activity.
+As mentioned previously, the impact shows occasional intra-day spikes, which could be associated with abrupt liquidity crises.
+Relying on \cite{blasques2016sample}, we compute the time-varying confidence bands for $b_{0,t}$ using Monte Carlo simulations (dashed blue lines).
+The bands confirm the sizeable temporal variability of $b_{0,t}$.
+The instantaneous impact estimates associated with the constant parameter models (AMH and AH) are not suitable for capturing these dynamical features.
+Furthermore, we notice that the estimated values for $b_0$ for the two constant parameter models are numerically consistent with the daily average of the filtered time-varying parameter $b_{0,t}$.
+Specifically, the estimated values of $b_0$ and the associated standard deviation (in brackets) are: for MSFT, the AMH model estimate is 2.314 $ \cdot 10^{-6}$ (9.719 $ \cdot 10^{-7}$) and the AH model estimate is 2.501 $ \cdot 10^{-6}$ (9.783 $\cdot 10^{-7}$).
+For AMZN, the estimate of the AMH model is 1.184$ \cdot 10^{-5}$ (1.530 $ \cdot 10^{-6}$) and the estimate of AH is 1.192$ \cdot 10^{-5}$ (1.555 $\cdot 10^{-6}$).
+The daily average of the filtered $b_{0,t}$ are equal to 2.914$ \cdot 10^{-6}$ for MSFT and to 1.294$ \cdot 10^{-5}$ for AMZN.
+In Figure \ref{b0tvsample} (bottom panel), we also show the filtered dynamics of $\sigma_t$ for the same sample days and stocks.